pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 provide a mock version of an API client that immediately returns some stubbed data rather than making a live network request to a server.

-The dependency management system in the Composable Architecture is driven off of our [Dependencies][swift-dependencies-gh] library.
+> Note: The dependency management system in the Composable Architecture is driven off of our [Dependencies][swift-dependencies-gh] library.
 That repository has extensive [documentation][swift-deps-docs] and articles, and we highly recommend you familiarize yourself with all of that content to best leverage dependencies.